michaelpoellath/talks/README.md

-# talks
+# Talks
-Collecition of talks i gave.
+Collection of talks i gave in the past.